BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 ## SELECTING AND UNSELECTING

-We will physics ray-cast to group 2(groups of buildings) and check it it hit any of our building with name starting with `bld`, if it do than set selected building name.
+We will interact with our building by selecting, unselecting building.
+To do so, We will physics ray-cast to group 2(groups of buildings) and check if it hit any of our building, if it do than set selected building to this.

 <!-- tabs:start -->